-To the Members of Airstar Bank Limited (Continued) (incorporated in Hong Kong with limited liability)
+To The Members of Airstar Bank Limited (Incorporated in Hong Kong with limited liability)

 Other Information

 The directors are responsible for the other information.
 The other information comprises the information included in the Report of the Directors and Corporate Governance Report, but does not include the financial statements and our auditor's report thereon.